 Both traditional and Roth IRAs generally allow you to bring in transfer retirement accounts.
 Just be sure to check your eligibility for either type as well as any relevant fees you may incur during the transfer process.

-This type of IRA is designed specifically for self-employed individuals and is a type of traditional IRA.
+This type of IRA is designed specifically for self-employed individuals.
 While traditional and Roth IRAs are often used to supplement retirement savings accrued through employer plans, a SEP IRA allows for higher contribution limits when you work for yourself.
 The contribution is the lesser of either 25% of your income or $55,000.

 Buying and selling individual stocks can result in hefty commission fees.
 Consider a buy-and-hold approach to avoid accumulating too many expenses, especially when you’re first getting started.